Arun Kumar Sarmah: Education

-From 1978 to 1980, Sarma was General Secretary of College of Veterinary Science Students' Union, Guwahati and from 1980 to 1985 member central executive committee of All Assam Students Union.
+Sarmah is a graduate of Cotton College, Gauhati University, and University Law College, Gauhati University, and Assam Agricultural University.
+He was Assistant Professor, Faculty of Veterinary Science, at Assam Agricultural University, from 1987 to 1996 and a visiting scientist at the University of British Columbia in 1990.
+From 1978 to 1980, Sarma was General Secretary of College of Veterinary Science Students' Union, Gauhati University and from 1980 to 1985, Sarmah was a member of the central executive committee of All Assam Students Union.